tekknolagi/tekknolagi.github.com/_posts/2023-09-19-compiling-ml-models.md

 > [Skybison](https://github.com/tekknolagi/skybison) is way faster than both
 > CPython and PyPy here!
 What a fun fact.
 After some profiling, its major
 > performance pain point was function creation (that is a bit slow in Skybison
-> right now), but if you lift the `_backward` lambdas to the top level, the
+> right now), but if you lift the `_backward` inner functions to the top level,
-> problem goes away.
-Then it's very clear that set lookup from topo sort is the
+> the problem goes away.
+Then it's very clear that set lookup from topo sort is
-> slowest bit in the profile.
-After that it's garbage collection from all the
+> the slowest bit in the profile.
+After that it's garbage collection from all
-> transient `Value` objects.
+> the transient `Value` objects.
 >
-> Incidentally, hoisting the lambdas to be normal functions *also* massively
+> Incidentally, hoisting the inner functions to be top-level functions *also*
-> speeds up PyPy and it becomes faster than Skybison.
+> massively speeds up PyPy and it becomes faster than Skybison.

 If I had to guess, my hypothesis for the pain points for all of the runtimes
 is: